 Right from Lost Highway’s opening scenes, Lynch envelops the viewer in a darkly expressionist mise-en-scène, taking influence from silent-era masters like Fritz Lang and F.W.
 Murnau.
 When compared to his most recent outings at the time — the off-kilter Wild at Heart (1990) and the over-the-top Fire Walk with Me (1992) — Lost Highway might’ve been seen as a triumphant return-to-form.
 It was certainly his most original, avant-garde work since Eraserhead (1977).

 Nevertheless, the film remains an acquired taste.
 For fans of experimental cinema, the surreal imagery is highly addictive; for viewers expecting a mainstream Hollywood thriller, the lo-fi aesthetic may be too unconventional.
-Keep in mind, however, that the radical camera techniques are meant to amplify the illusory nature of the storyline — a storyline whose framing device is a dream within a dream.
+Keep in mind, however, that the radical camera techniques aren’t meant to be stylish, but rather as a means to amplify the illusory nature of the storyline — a storyline whose framing device is a dream within a dream.

 The first thing we see after the opening credits is a man’s blank stare emerging from the darkness.
 It belongs to Fred Madison, our main character, who sits in a hard-to-see, pitch-black room.
 He receives a cryptic message on the doorbell intercom: “DICK LAURENT IS DEAD.”** Police sirens are heard faintly in the distance, yet when he goes to look outside, there’s no one there.

 **More free-association: this incident actually happened to Lynch one night, when a stranger left this exact message on the intercom of his home in Hollywood Hills.